 To run, monitor and measure projects effectively, you need the basics in place from day one.
 That means making sure all tasks have owners, start and end dates, are linked to relevant dependencies and activities, and have key issues and risks identified.

 In Sharktower, you can open a task, story, decision, risk or issue from anywhere in the Delivery Map or Kanban and change the status, ask for updates and decisions, and invite people to collaborate on tasks.
-You can also make sure all milestones are flagged as Outcomes and linked to the business objectives .
+You can also make sure all outcomes are flagged as a project milestone or a business outcome with a value, and linked to the business objectives.

 Sharktower’s Delivery Map encourages the user to be outcome-focused and to really consider how they’ll achieve each milestone, outcome or deliverable.
-The way the plan is drawn means even those without project management expertise can clearly see the order in which everything needs done, who needs to do it and how it all fits together.
+The way the plan is drawn means even those without project management expertise can clearly see the order in which everything needs done, who needs to do it, how it all fits together and how it links to the overall business goals.

 This then becomes your central anchor point and source of the truth for the scope and progress of the project – it can be used as a communication tool to run focused discussions in delivery meetings, to onboard new team members to the project and to convey dependencies to stakeholders.